mashaped/blog/en/docs/sravnivaem-green-api-i-officialnij-api.md

 ## How to customize the integration with WhatsApp?

 At the moment, there are two ways to integrate with the messenger: the ``official`` way and the ``unofficial`` one.
-Below we will cover the pluses and minuses of each way.
+Below we will consider the pluses and minuses of each way.
 The issue of comparing official and unofficial WhatsApp has also been considered in the article [How to write a WhatsApp chatbot for free](kak-besplatno-napisat-chatbota-whatsapp.md).

 ## WhatsApp Business API (official way of integration)